kedges/kedges/README.md

 # kedges

-Julia code for the article
+Julia code for the article "Maximizing Influence of Leaders in Social Networks"

 [edgecore.jl](./edgecore.jl) contains Exact and Approx, which are function exa() and function gre()